 Do you believe there is power in prayer?
-Our prayers should control our lives, not the other way round.
-God loves it when we pray and prayer costs nothing.
-It is one of the few free things in the world and yet it has the highest returns.
+Our prayers should control our lives, not the other way around.
+God loves it when we pray and prayer costs us nothing.
+It is one of the few free things in this world and yet it has the highest returns.

-In the post Conversations with God, we discussed how to have a Quiet Time (QT), of which prayer is one component.
+In the post Conversations with God, we discussed how to have a Quiet Time.
+Prayer is one component.
 In this post, we look specifically at prayer in more detail.

 Where can we pray?

-We are certainly not limited to church and prayer meetings, or when the prayer warriors are around.
+One of the many benefits of prayer is that we can pray anywhere.
+Prayer is not limited to church and prayer meetings.
 Take Jonah, for example, he prayed from the belly of a whale!

-When I travel away from home, as much as I enjoy traveling, I always feel a little unsettled that I am leaving my comforts, my support structure and all that is familiar to me.
+As much as I enjoy traveling when I am away from home, I always feel a little unsettled that I am leaving my comforts, my support structure and all that is familiar to me.
 My heart and mind rest easy when I remember that God is with me and present no matter where I am in the world.
-I can’t ‘forget’ to take Him or go without my prayer times until I get back.
+I can’t ‘forget’ to take Him or sacrifice prayer times until I get back.
 I don’t have to fit Him into my luggage or my budget.
-He is there, unobtrusive, free and present…without compromise.
+He is there, unobtrusive, free, and present…without compromise.
 How reassuring is that?

 Confess your sins and ask for forgiveness

-Daily as well as before we pray, we should confess our sins and ask for forgiveness so that when we pray, we are in right standing with God.
-You never know when you might need to pray an urgent prayer or on the spur of the moment, so be prepared and live righteously.
+We should confess our sins and ask for forgiveness daily, especially before we pray so that when we pray, we are in right standing with God.
+Aim to be in this place of right standing at all times, you never know when you’ll need to pray urgently.

-James 5:16 says “Therefore confess your sins to each other and pray for each other so that you may be healed.
+“Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous man is powerful and effective.”
+(James 5:16)

 Who should we pray for?

-Discernment of wrong behavior is God’s call to intercession, never to faultfinding.
+When we discern wrong behavior it is God’s call to intercession, never to faultfinding.
 Instead of telling that person off, pray for them.
-Depending on the situation you may be able to give them Godly counsel, but intercession (praying on their behalf) is the most important thing.
+Depending on the situation you could give them Godly counsel, but intercession (praying on their behalf) is the most powerful thing you can do.